jmeowmeow/PixieReport/express-progress/tasks.md

 * /stations map, all stations aren't in the box. (where are they? off the top? can we fix?)
 * can we make the SVG nodes for stations clickable?

+ARGH we are having the problem of embedding an onClick that has single / double / single quotes nested.
+I couldn't make the regexp do the job I was hoping of escaping quotes with backslashes or apostrophers.

+Punt for now.

+Mon 23 Dec 2024 08:54:02 AM PST

+Picking up, looks like I need a get-by-id, get-inner-text.

 ## Weatherpixie.com Features